plotier/AgeOfEmpiresDB/README.md

 ```
 Open http://localhost:3000 to view it in your browser.

 Special thanks to the AOE Companion guys.
 I wrote them asking if i could use their API, cause there is not an official AOE2 API to work with.
-Also found we have not only AOE in common, we also share love for J.L.Borges :P.
+Also i´ve found we have not only AOE in common, we also share love for J.L.Borges :P.